-Local facilities include swimming in lakes and rivers, and canoeing on the river in Ribérac.
-Attractive towns and villages such as Aubeterre, Perigueux and Brantome are within easy driving distance.
-The River Dordogne, castles, caves, historic and cultural sites are also easy to reach for a day trip.
+Local facilities include swimming in lakes and rivers, and canoeing on the river in Ribérac, as well as summer music festivals and open-air cinema.
+Attractive towns and villages such as Aubeterre, Perigueux and Brantome are within easy driving distance, and the River Dordogne itself, with its many castles, caves, historic and cultural sites is ideal for a day trip.

 |Size||Sleeps up to 8, 4 bedrooms|

 |Will consider||House swap, Long term lets (over 1 month)|

 |Family friendly||Suitable for children over 5|